woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 * Multi-field or multi-step forms
 * Complex tables

+Field extensions should always be logically related to the form area they are in.
+For example, if you’re building a dropshipping plugin, your warehouse selection field should live in the first section of the Inventory group.
+To ensure an excellent experience for our merchants, we do not recommend placing it in a separate group, subgroup, or section.

 #### Use cases

 * Adding extra product details, f.e. volume under Shipping